Comforting Words For When Someone Passes: Condolences During A Difficult Time

 “I will keep you in my thoughts/prayers.”

 Your friend or family may find comfort in knowing that you are thinking of them.
-And if they are religious, knowing that you are praying for them is an even bigger comfort.
+And if they are religious, knowing that you are praying for them can be an even bigger comfort.
 It can feel rather lonely to lose a loved one, and your friend or family may feel like they have to do everything on their own.
 This simple statement is a reminder that they have you in their life and that they don’t have to face it all by themselves.
 Just knowing that you are thinking of them can help them feel less alone and get a sense of love and support during a particularly hard moment.

 “I’m so sorry for your loss.
 They will be missed.”